-The initial point of contact for a student is with a lecturer or module leader, or their tutor (see below) for more generic issues.
 For dissertations, the student will have a project supervisor (usually the module leader).
 The project supervisor is available to advise and support the student throughout the dissertation module.
+The student will maintain regular contact with a named academic and/or clinical supervisor.
 Thereafter the Degree Programme Director or Dean of Postgraduate Studies may be consulted.
 Issues relating to the programme may be raised at the Staff-Student Committee, and/or at the Curriculum Committee.

 Equivalent availability of support will be available for students on the e-learning pathway.
 They will be able to contact relevant staff through email, phone, and the discussion boards on Blackboard.
-As e-learning students will not be on campus, they will not be able to attend the Staff-Student Committee or Curriculum Committee in person.
-However, students will be encouraged to provide feedback by email, which will be discussed at the above meetings.
-A student representative will be appointed from the attendance pathway, and e-learning students will be given their contact details.
-The student representative will therefore be able to feedback concerns from both pathways to the programme team.
+As e-learning students will not be on campus, they will not be able to attend the Staff-Student Committee or Curriculum Committee in person, however, students will be encouraged to provide feedback by email, which will be discussed at the above meetings.
+A student representative will be appointed from both the attendance and e-learning pathways.
+The student representatives will be able to feedback concerns from both pathways to the programme team.